apigee/apigee-smartdocs-maven-plugin/samples/Drupal8/README.md

 ```

 NOTE: The fields and taxonomy should be pre-configured in the portal.
-Please provide the correct the field, vocabulary names.
+Please provide the correct field, vocabulary names.

 `mvn install -Pdev -Dapigee.smartdocs.config.options=create -Dapigee.smartdocs.config.file=./apicatalog-config.json`